ibm-mas/gitops-demo/README.md

 ### Suite System Mongo Configuration

-The `mas gitops-config` command below will provide MAS with the details needed to communicate with the DocumentDB instance that we setup earlier.
+The `mas gitops-mas-config` command below will provide MAS with the details needed to communicate with the DocumentDB instance that we setup earlier.
 It will read `<account>/<cluster>/<instance>/mongo` secret set in the previous step and use it to generate a new configuration file and push it to your **Config Repository** as `/<account>/<cluster>/<instance>/ibm-mas-suite-configs.yaml`.
 This YAML file is used to define all types of suite configuration.
 After running the command below, the will only contain the configuration for Mongo.
 We are going to add other types of configuration in later steps.

 ```bash
 mas gitops-mas-config \